 If more than one tile is present in the source image, make sure to use the region property of the sprite to adjust which part of the texture is being used.

-Sounds like quite a few requirements, so here’s a screenshot that shows where everything of relevance is:
+Here’s a screenshot that shows where everything of relevance is:

 Exporting a TileSet¶